 Stress builds up over time causing muscle knots, headaches, irritability and anxiety.
 And what’s the thing that stresses Americans out the most—more than work, marriage and even health?

 Financial worries are the biggest stressor for nearly 60 percent of people, according to PwC’s 2019 Employee Financial Wellness Survey.
 Unchecked, those concerns can lead to a series of physical and mental conditions.
 Some of them may land you in the hospital or out of a job, or both—all while the bills keep piling up.

 That’s why the term “financial wellness” is increasingly a part of overall well-being, right alongside physical and mental health:

 - get some exercise

 And yet, that last part is easier said than done.
 Money doesn’t grow on trees, so how do you get more of it when bills come due?
 Voluntary insurance, such as a Hospital Indemnity plan, can help.
 It gives you peace of mind (and extra cash) for life’s most stressful moments.

 How Hospital Indemnity Insurance Works

-Hospital Indemnity insurance pays out a cash benefit for designated hospitalization events, from basic overnight stays to more serious things like the intensive care unit (ICU).
+Hospital Indemnity insurance is a Supplemental insurance that pays out a cash benefit for designated hospitalization events, from basic overnight stays to more serious things like the intensive care unit (ICU).

 Like with any other insurance, you pay a fixed monthly premium for these plans, and you can usually buy them for yourself, your spouse and your dependents.
 But at around $5 to $15 a month, the premiums are far less than a traditional health insurance premium—so you can fit them into your monthly budget.
 These types of plans don’t replace health insurance; they’re a companion benefit designed to go with them.